Does my car insurance cover business use?

 - Taking a trip for work in your car

 If you use your car for any of these purposes, or any other work-related purposes, you need business use car insurance.
-In most cases, this can be simply added as an endorsement on your personal auto policy.
+In most cases, this can be simply added as an endorsement.
+It amends the original policy and can increase or decrease coverage, change names or update addresses. on your personal auto policy.

 Why do you need business use car insurance?